Distracted-E421/Project-Datapunk/googleData.md

 ----------------------------------------------------------------

 # Fit
-Your Google Fit data, including your workouts, sleep data, and daily metrics like steps and distance.
+- Your Google Fit data, including your workouts, sleep data, and daily metrics like steps and distance.

+## Activities [TCX]
+- Workouts and automatically tracked activities, like running or cycling.
+- A standard script extension package used by fitness applications for exporting and importing activity data.

+## Daily Activity Metrics [CSV]
+- Daily totals for each activity metric, like steps and distance.

+## All Data [JSON]
+- All your data from Google Fit, grouped by source.

+## All Sessions [JSON]
+- All the sessions recorded in Journal, including activities and sleep.

+### Export Labels
+- **Activities**
+- **All Data**
+- **All Sessions**
+- **Daily Activity Metrics**

 ----------------------------------------------------------------

 # Google Account
-Data about registration and account activity.
+- Data about registration and account activity.

+## Subscriber Info [HTML]
+- Account data related to registration and IP activity information.

 ----------------------------------------------------------------